IMRL/FMCW-LIO/README.md

 # FMCW-LIO

 This is the code repository for the IEEE RA-L'24 paper "FMCW-LIO: A Doppler LiDAR-Inertial Odometry"

 [![FMCW-LIO: A Doppler LiDAR-Inertial Odometry](FMCW-LIO_cover.png)](https://youtu.be/2yuZYw91AP8 "FMCW-LIO: A Doppler LiDAR-Inertial Odometry")

+Coming soon.

 # Reference:

 Zhao, Mingle, Jiahao Wang, Tianxiao Gao, Chengzhong Xu, and Hui Kong.
 "FMCW-LIO: A doppler LiDAR-inertial odometry."
 IEEE Robotics and Automation Letters (2024).

 ```